Special Educational Needs and Disabilities (SEND)

 Special Educational Needs and Disabilities at Exning Primary School

 At Exning Primary School we welcome everybody into our community.
 We believe that child should be provided with the opportunity to achieve his or her full potential.
+Every child in our school has the opportunity to engage fully in school life, and all children, regardless of their level of need, is given the same opportunities as everyone else.

 We are committed to narrowing the attainment gap between SEND and non-SEND students.
-This may include one-to-one or small group school interventions with a dedicated SEND Teaching Assistant, Classroom Teaching Assitant or Teacher.
+This may include one-to-one or small group school interventions with a dedicated SEND Teaching Assistant, Classroom Teaching Assistant or Teacher.
 It may also include other learning or behavioural interventions developed on an individual needs basis.

 Our SEND Policy can be found here